Twinklebear/LPCGame/README.md

 - Simple map editor
 	- Planning: MapEditor inherits from map, will also have an object editor inherit from map object manager or whatnot later, also will need a GameObjectEditor class inheriting from GameObjectManager which can then register the various Editor classes so that they can recieve and handle mouse input
 	- Will need an EditorState as well
-- Should i change how Input handles mouse events?
-I think something where I didn't need to register managers with the Input class but could instead simply read them from anywhere like I do with the key states would be much better.
-	- I've been trying out some ideas, I think I've found something I like, just need to see how it works running compared to registering the managers with Input.
-Testing looked good though, the test code is still in, under MenuState::Run
 - Better comments documenting code
 - When exiting a state with escape the menu loop reads the key as well and quits out, need to block it out for a bit
 - I believe there are some memory leaks to be addressed